-Make sure though it is free of weeds and insects that can harm seedlings.
+Make sure it is free of weeds and insects that can harm seedlings.
 Make sure too that it is rich in nutrients.

-Using a soil mix is the best for your kid’s vegetable garden because they are already a mixture of fertilizer, vermiculite, compost, topsoil and peat moss.
+Using a soil mix is the best for your kid’s vegetable garden because they are already a mixture of fertilizer, vermiculite, compost, topsoil, and peat moss.
 Remember that everything in your kid’s vegetable garden should endure its success.

 #4.
 Choose the right kinds of vegetables to plant.

 To get your kid excited about his vegetable garden is to have him plant vegetables that are easy to grow.
 You want your kid to have a successful vegetable garden and it helps a lot if you guide him to choose the right vegetables.
-Here are some easy to grow veggies perfect for your kid’s vegetable garden:
+Here are some easy-to-grow veggies perfect for your kid’s vegetable garden:

 #5.
 Allow your lid to use real tools and not plastic garden tools.

 It may be a challenge to find real tools that are safe for kids to use.
 Small garden gloves are not easy to find.
-Real spades or hoes with short handles on the other the other hand are easy to find.
+Real spades or hoes with short handles on the other hand are easy to find.

-By using real tools, your kid will feel that you are giving importance and appreciating his work on his vegetable garden.
+By using real tools, your kid will feel that you are giving importance to and appreciating his work on his vegetable garden.

 #6 Have your kid start planting his vegetable seeds during the early spring.